nomad-coe/matid/docs/docs/dimensionality.md

 # Dimensionality Analysis
 MatID can be used to find out the dimensionality of an atomistic geometry.
 The definition of dimensionality can be quite tricky, so it will be good to know the basics behind our definition.
-Dimensionality in MatID could be defined as: __the number of dimensions in which theconnected to itself through periodic boundary conditions__.
+Dimensionality in MatID could be defined as: __the number of dimensions in which the structre is connected to itself through periodic boundary conditions__.
 What is meant by **connected** is explained below in section X. It should be noted that MatID does **not consider the shape or size** of a structure when assigning dimensionality, but instead uses the periodic boundary conditions of your system to determine the intended dimensionality.

 To determine the dimensionality of a system, MatID uses a modified version of the topological scaling algorithm (TSA) [1]_.
 The algorithm is based on analyzing